Skip to content

 We are a community-led developer and have consulted closely with local communities, stakeholders and policy makers throughout the project planning process to understand concerns then use feedback to improve our designs.

-After introducing our emerging proposals earlier in the year, we have been undertaking extensive environmental and technical studies to deliver the best possible scheme before submitting our detailed proposals to the Welsh Government.
+After introducing our emerging proposals in early 2025 and running our statutory consultation in Autumn 2025, we have been considering comments and refining our plans to produce the best possible scheme before submitting our detailed proposals to the Welsh Government.

-These proposals, which have been influenced by a review of the feedback we received during our early engagement and further conversations with the community, form the basis of the 6-week statutory consultation we are currently undertaking.
+These proposals, which have been influenced by a review of the feedback we received during the statutory consultation and conversations with the community, form the basis of the proposals we are planning to submit in May 2026.

 Event 1